derbyparty/derby-router/README.md

 });
 ```

-Note 'user'-parameter.
-It's a user-module.
-After, we can define router like this:
+Note the `user` argument - it's a `user` module.
+We define router like this:

 ```js
 app.get('/main', ['user', 'friends']);
 ```

-Derby-router understand dependencies and make "depencency injections".
+Derby-router understands dependencies and makes "depencency injections".

 Also, we can combine functions with modules, f.e.: